Updated for Version “Luna VI“

 Short or Long Burst?

 In general, it is not recommended to use Flins’s normal Burst because of its longer cooldown, longer animation, and higher Energy cost, while not providing much better damage than using two short Bursts.
-However, with some extra Energy from Flins’s gear (e.g. Bloodsoaked Ruins, Engulfing Lightning), rich enemy HP particles, or his teammates (e.g. Electro Traveler, Fischl, Ororon), he can use his normal Burst every 2 or 3 rotations for extra damage.
+However, with some extra Energy from Flins’s gear (e.g. Bloodsoaked Ruins, Engulfing Lightning), rich enemy HP particles, or his teammates (e.g. C2 Xilonen, Electro Traveler, Fischl, Ororon), he can use his normal Burst every 2 or 3 rotations for extra damage.
 Still, it is not something to normally account for.

-E N1¹ E sQ 2[N4D] N2 E sQ N4D N5 ¹N2 is also possible. | C0 Combo At C0, Flins should use his special Skill and Burst twice per field time and as early as possible to benefit from short-lived buffs.
+| E N1¹ E sQ 2[N4D] N2 E sQ N4D (N5) ¹N2 is also possible. | C0 Combo At C0, Flins should use his special Skill and Burst twice per field time and as early as possible to benefit from short-lived buffs.
 Within this 10-11s field time framework, this Normal Attack combo provides the highest MV (motion value) while also generating 5 Electro particles.
 However, Flins’s Normal Attacks do not comprise a significant part of his damage output, so using different combos (such as N5D spam) can still yield similar results as long as Flins can proc his particle generation five times per Skill state.
-The last 2 Normal Attacks of his final string will be out of Flins’s Skill state, but you should still execute them to catch his fifth Electro particle. |
+However, if Flins does not have issues meeting his ER requirements, and the team’s cooldown allows him to run faster rotations, cutting down on the last Normal Attacks can be worth it despite the decreased particle generation.
+The last 2 Normal Attacks of his final string (N4) will be out of Flins’s Skill state, but players can still execute them to catch his fifth Electro particle. |

-E N2 E sQ N4D N3 E sQ N4D N2 E sQ N4 | C1+ Combo Flins’s C1 allows him to use an extra special Skill and Burst in his combo.
-The last 2 Normal Attacks of his final string will be out of Flins’s Skill state, but you should still execute them to catch his fifth Electro particle. |
+| E N2 E sQ N4D N3 E sQ N4D N2 E sQ (N4) | C1+ Combo Flins’s C1 allows him to use an extra special Skill and Burst in his combo.
+The last 2 Normal Attacks of his final string (N5) will be out of Flins’s Skill state, but players can still execute them to catch his fifth Electro particle. |

 Artifacts